 Q. I am editing an article for publication.
 The author is discussing a Yiddish tale entitled Simkhe Plakhte.
 The title is also the name of the central character in this tale, and the author also uses it as a genre, as in “the basic narrative elements of the Simkhe Plakhte tale.”
 Should “Simkhe Plakhte” be treated as a title and italicized, or is it used as a general term?
 In general, if a writer uses the title of a folktale as a genre, does it need to be treated as a title?

-Q. In CMOS (16th ed.) chapter 8 (“Scientific Terminology”), I have read that one should italicize the genus name of an organism even without its species name written.
-Like the example in 8.119: “The Pleistocene saber-toothed cats all belonged to the genus Smilodon.”
+Q. In CMOS (chapter 8), I have read that one should italicize the genus name of an organism even without its species name written.
+Like the example in paragraph 8.120: “The Pleistocene saber-toothed cats all belonged to the genus Smilodon.”
 I am a BS biology major and have been taught not to italicize the genus name if it doesn’t have a species name with it or an sp. for unspecified species.
-Since the current guide the company I am in uses 16th edition, do I have to write/type every genus name in italicized form?
+Since the current guide the company I am in uses CMOS, do I have to write/type every genus name in italicized form?
 I am currently copyediting a book for grade 7 teachers and I have seen genus names such as Micrococcus, Diplococcus, Staphylococcus, Streptococcus, Bacillus, Proteus, Spirillum, Thiospillum, and Vibrio.